pragyad3188/Starve-free-RW/README.md

 In the above implementation, the readers that arrives, waits for the writers to free the critical section.Then once they have acquired the critical section, keep on reading till the next writer doesnt arrive.
 With the help of orderQueue semaphore, the threads are run in the order they arrive.

 Hence the above implementation of readers writers problem is found to be sarvation free.
 Also :-
-- A deadlock at orderQueue is not possible because it is requested only when no other semaphore is held by the calling thread.Hence there is no condition of deadlock.
+- A deadlock at `orderQueue` is **not possible** because it is requested only when no other semaphore is held by the calling thread.Hence in no condition can a deadlock occur.

 **Note** It is very important that the semaphore_signal() wakes up the suspended or waiting threads in a FIFO manner.This is **not supported** in the convention **sem_post()** system call provided by linux in C. Hence I have implemented a custom semaphore with FIFO queueing.